 Whatever you do, you can’t go wrong!
 Seriously, I couldn’t stop eating this recipe, and was so disappointed when we ran out of our stash in the fridge!

 For another vegetarian cauliflower recipe, check out my Buffalo Cauliflower Lettuce Cups.
-And if you make this recipe, be sure to let me know in the comments below or by tagging me (@its_a_vegworld_afterall) on Instagram!
+Or, give my Garlic Rosemary Grilled Cauliflower Foil Packets a try!
+Be sure to let me know if you make this recipe in the comments below or by tagging me (@its_a_vegworld_afterall) on Instagram!

 Cauliflower al Pastor Bowls

 For the bowls:

 - 1 head cauliflower – chopped into florets